The Corporation of the County of Huron’s

 - Maintains the safe keeping of all drugs and prescribed treatments on the unit, ordering and reordering drugs as required.
 Administers drugs and treatments according to the procedure, maintaining accurate records.

 - Ensures orders are correctly processed and followed through according to the established procedures.

 - Is responsible for the building, residents and staff after hours and on weekends.

-- Ability to prioritize, use critical thinking and problem solving skills and responds to multiple demands in collaboration with the multi-disciplinary team.
+- Ability to prioritize, use critical thinking and problem-solving skills and respond to multiple demands in collaboration with a multi-disciplinary team.

-- Takes responsibility for personal ethical behavior using the ethical practice guidelines of the College of Nurses of Ontario.
+- Takes responsibility for personal ethical behaviour using the ethical practice guidelines of the College of Nurses of Ontario.